Associate Professor of Statistics

-Cynthia Rudin is an Assistant Professor at the MIT Sloan School of Management in Operations Research and Statistics.
+Cynthia Rudin is an Associate Professor of Statistics at the MIT Sloan School of Management in Operations Research and Statistics.

 She works on machine learning and knowledge discovery problems relating to data-driven prioritization.
 Previously Rudin was an associate research scientist at the Center for Computational Learning Systems at Columbia University, and prior to that, an NSF postdoctoral research fellow at NYU.